-Repeat with the other half of grated yucca.
+Repeat with the other half of grated yuca.

-Pour the coconut milk into a shallow bowl or casserole dish big enough to hold the two bammy patties.
+Pour the coconut milk into a shallow bowl or casserole dish big enough to hold the 2 bammy patties.

 Soak the bammies in the coconut milk for 10 minutes.
 Now either fry or bake them as directed below.
-When they are cooked, serve them with ackee, callaloo (callalu) or a vegetable run down.
+When they are cooked, salt to taste and serve them with ackee, callaloo (callalu) or a vegetable run down.

 Fry the Bammies

-While the bammies are soaking, heat a frying pan filled with 1/2 inch of vegetable oil until it reaches 350 F.
+While the bammies are soaking, fill a large skillet with 1/2-inch of vegetable oil.
+Heat on medium-high heat until it reaches 350 F.

 Fry the bammies whole, cut in half, or cut into quarters until they are lightly brown on all sides, flipping over as necessary.